How STARI Works

 Students may be placed in one of four fluency levels.
 Level A passages are written at a third grade reading level (lexile 500-590), Level B at a fourth grade level (lexile 600-690), Level C at a fifth grade level (lexile 700-790), and Level D at a 6th grade reading level (lexile 800-890).
 Within each level, passages start at the easier end of the lexile range and gradually become more challenging.

 Students should work at a comfortable level of difficulty—their independent reading level.
 This will vary for individuals within a STARI class.
-In introducing fluency in Unit 1 of each level, students will work on a level B passage.
+In introducing fluency in Unit 1 of each series, students will work on a level B passage.
 Students’ performance on that B passage can help in level placement.
 Teachers may use their knowledge of students’ reading skills and any diagnostic information they have to place students in the appropriate level.

 If appropriate placement initially is not clear, assign a student to a lower fluency level and then listen and observe.